Iron Fist (character): Bei-Ming Tian

-Zhang Di

-Around the 15th century, Zhang Di was the Iron Fist for only two weeks until he died against the H'ylthri.

 Wu Ao-Shi

 In 1545 A.D., a young protégé of Lei Kung named Wu Ao-Shi defeated Shou-Lao and claimed the power of the Iron Fist for herself.
 During her training, she fell in love and became betrothed to a fisherman, who became distraught at the violence destined for the Iron Fist and left her and K'un-Lun once the city merged with Earth; Wu followed shortly after to search for her love.
-During her travels Wu made a living as a mercenary and took on a job to liberate Pinghai Bay from the Wokou pirates, but was defeated and imprisoned.
+During her travels, Wu made a living as a mercenary and took on a job to liberate Pinghai Bay from Wokou pirates, but was defeated and imprisoned.
 Wu was rescued by her beloved, and killed the pirates by infusing her chi into an arrow, turning it into an explosive projective.
 Wu and the fisherman spent their remaining years together in the liberated territory, with Wu later becoming known as the Pirate Queen of Pinghai Bay.
-Centuries later, Wu Ai-Shi's exploits were adapted into a film called Pinghai Bay.

 Fongji Wu

 Centuries ago, the Yu-Ti Nu-An had a recurring dream associating a red-haired girl with the Phoenix and a dragon.
 He later finds a matching red-haired girl named Fongji Wu in the streets of K'un-Lun and has her trained as the Iron Fist.
-Nu-An asks for Leonardo da Vinci to come to K'un-Lun in order to help protect the world against the Phoenix's arrival; meanwhile, Fongji is submitted to a hard training, eventually manifesting the Phoenix powers.
-Nu-An orders her to battle the dragon Shao-Lao as established by the ritual of the Iron Fist.
-Fongji is successful in her test and becomes the Iron Fist, shortly before Da Vinci sees the Phoenix coming towards Earth.
+Nu-An asks for Leonardo da Vinci to come to K'un-Lun in order to help protect the world against the Phoenix's arrival; meanwhile, Fongji is submitted to a hard training, eventually manifesting Phoenix powers.
+Nu-An orders her to battle Shou-Lao as established by the ritual of the Iron Fist.
+Fongji is successful in her test and becomes the Iron Fist, shortly before Leonardo sees the Phoenix coming towards Earth.
 Fongji is able to bond with the Phoenix and remain in control of herself, but she feels that Earth is still not ready for its evolution and departs.